 A few points to consider:

 One thing I personally always take into consideration is the time of year which I’m travelling.
-In the winter the boat is more likely to be cancelled or delayed due to weather and in the summer the fog can bring the airport to a halt.
-It really is a gamble and the savvy islander will make sure that they have a backup ferry booking (just in case!).
+In the winter the boat is more likely to be cancelled or delayed due to weather (strong gales and heavy seas) and, in the summer, the fog can bring the airport to a halt.
+It really is a gamble and the savvy islander will make sure that they have a backup ferry booking (just in case!) when they plan on travelling.

 So, there you have it!
-Two sides to every coin and two options – both with pros and cons – on how to get to Shetland.
+Two sides to every coin and two options – both with pros and cons – about how to get to Shetland.

 Hello, and welcome to my blog.
 I hope that you find what you're looking for, whether you are planning that perfect holiday or maybe you're from Shetland and looking for some inspiration.
 Hopefully, there is something here for everyone.